ryt11/all-might/readme.md

  * IBM Watson Personality Profile for individual users based on messages in channel.

+ * Database tracking of custom goals for discord users, with statistics and custom loading bar output to chat.

 To use this bot, clone the repository down to your machine and run all_might.rb then paste the link outputted in terminal and add All Might to your server.